 Professor Eugenie Kayak

-Eugenie Kayak was recently appointed Enterprise Professor in Sustainable Healthcare in the Department of Critical Care, Melbourne Medical School.
+Eugenie Kayak was appointed Enterprise Professor in Sustainable Healthcare in the Department of Critical Care, Melbourne Medical School in July 2022.

 Professor Kayak is a consultant anaesthetist at Austin and Alfred Health.
 For over a decade she has been a leader and champion for sustainable healthcare, working with Doctors for the Environment Australia (DEA), her own specialty, the AMA and wider medical profession to raise awareness of, and address, healthcare’s carbon footprint and environmental impact.
 Professor Kayak is presently Convenor of DEA’s national Sustainable Healthcare Special Interest Group and is a past DEA Board member and co-chair.